ProjectBorealis/ueversionator/README.md

 ueversionator is a tool to download custom engine builds based on a uproject's `EngineAssociation` key.
-Once downloaded, the engine is extracted to a user specified `ue/` folder and registered for use.
+Once downloaded, the engine is extracted to a user specified base folder and registered for use.

 Builds are expected to be archived with 7zip, and both an engine and symbols archive are supported.